skyportal/skyportal/doc/mcp_server.md

 - Ready to copy-paste into Fritz UI's filter creation page

 **What this tool CANNOT do:**
-- Create the filter directly via API (requires Fritz UI)
+- Create the filter directly via API
-- MCP cannot automate filter creation — you must paste JSON manually
+- Automate filter creation (manual import required)

-**Workflow:**
+**Recommended Workflow (MongoDB Compass):**
+Fritz now recommends using MongoDB Compass for filter development.
+See the [filter tutorial](https://github.com/fritz-marshal/fritz/blob/main/doc/filter_tutorial.md).

+1. Call this tool to generate a MongoDB pipeline template
+2. Install MongoDB Compass and connect to your alert cluster
+3. Import the generated pipeline to Compass for visual testing and refinement
+4. Export the final pipeline from Compass
+5. Import to Fritz

+**Alternative Workflow (Direct Import):**
 1. Call this tool with your target coordinates
 2. Copy the generated MongoDB pipeline JSON
-3. Go to Fritz UI → Filters page → Create Filter
-4. Paste the JSON into the "Pipeline" field
-5. Set Group and Stream for the filter
-6. Save to activate monitoring
+3. Import directly to Fritz or use as a starting point in MongoDB Compass

 | Parameter | Type | Description |
 |-----------|------|-------------|